Divorce in New York (2026)

 Residency and Filing Requirements

-New York’s residency rules, set out in Domestic Relations Law (DRL) Section 230, offer several paths to jurisdiction.
+New York’s residency rules, set out in DRL Section 230, offer several paths to jurisdiction.
 At least one of the following must be met:

 - Either spouse has been a continuous resident of New York for at least two years before filing.